 With his relentlessly unique stylistic sensibility, Wright also manages to make Baby Driver's “strategy” segment interesting in the same way as it is in Shaun of the Dead.
 As occurs in all heist movies, the mastermind — in this case, Doc (Kevin Spacey) — stands at the blackboard sketching out each criminal’s role in a bank robbery.
 Baby (Ansel Elgort), the team getaway driver, sits in the back of the room listening to music.
 Instead of hearing Doc drone, we hear Baby’s songs.
 It’s only when a skeptical member of the group asks if Baby heard anything that Baby calmly regurgitates Doc’s speech in whole.

 Wright could’ve let Shaun and Ed have a dialogue about their escape plan without repeating a visual sequence three times.
 He could’ve turned down Baby’s music so we could hear Doc’s voice.
-Instead, he takes every opportunity to further characterization — the segments show that Shaun is thinking frantically, and that Baby’s done this all before.
+Instead, he takes every opportunity to further characterisation — the segments show that Shaun is thinking frantically, and that Baby’s done this all before.

 Wright’s been known to use music in his films, most notably in Scott Pilgrim vs. the World, in which two bands go head-to-head using monsters created by their music.
 In Baby Driver, though, Wright uses music on a whole ‘nother level.
 Much like each scene in Guardians of the Galaxy is full of Peter Quill’s obscure 1970s beats, each scene of Baby Driver is bursting with Baby’s playlists, channeled through a series of iPod classics.